actionproject-madhav/Self-Care-Assistant/README.md

-Ayurveda Yoga Assistant Bot
-Welcome to the Ayurveda Yoga Assistant — a personalized bot to guide you through the principles of Ayurveda and Yoga.
-This assistant provides tailored advice on improving your physical and mental health with a focus on Ayurvedic wellness practices.
+Welcome to the AI Therapist — a personalized bot to guide you through the principles of meditation, mindfulness, yoga and well-being .
+This assistant provides tailored advice on improving your physical and mental health.

 Features:
+Personalized self-care recommendations
-Personalized yoga and Ayurvedic recommendations Holistic wellness and lifestyle guidance
+Holistic wellness and lifestyle guidance
 Easy, interactive user experience
 ### Try it now: